 - AB 21 (Kalra) Public Postsecondary Education: Student Access.
-AB 21 requires, to the fullest extent consistent with federal law, California institutions of higher education that are eligible to participate with the Cal Grant Program to: - Refrain from releasing personally identifiable information concerning students, faculty, staff of, and other members of the communities served by these campuses.

-- Advise all students and require all staff to notify the college president or chancellor if law enforcement entities are expected to enter, or have entered the campus to execute federal immigration orders, and refer the law enforcement agents to the college chancellor or president to verify the legality of any warrant or subpoena. - Assign staff to serve as a point of contact for those who may be subject to an immigration order, and maintain a free contact list of known legal services providers who provide pro bono legal immigration representation. - Make every effort to provide for a seamless transition in a student's reenrollment and reacquisition of campus services and support to students who were detained, deported, or unable to continue attending classes due to federal enforcement actions. - Status: Passed the Senate Education Committee (5-0) and sent to Senate Judiciary Committee. - SB 169 (Jackson) Education: Sex Equity.
+AB 21 requires the California Community Colleges (CCC), California State University, and California's Independent Colleges and Universities, and requests the University of California, to implement the following actions in the event that a student is subject to a federal immigration order.
+First, students may continue to receive financial aid, fellowship stipends, exemption from nonresident tuition fees, funding for research or other educational projects, housing stipends or services, or other benefits they have been awarded or received and are permitted to re-enroll if they are able to return to campus.
+The bill also requires campus staff to be available to assist, in a sensitive manner, students, faculty, and staff who may be subject to a federal immigration or employment is at risk because of federal immigration actions. - Status: Passed in the Assembly (55-23) and sent to the Senate Judiciary Committee. - SB 169 (Jackson) Education: Sex Equity.
 SB 169 requires the governing board of each community college district, the Trustees of the California State University, the Regents of the University of California, and the governing boards of each independent institution of higher education and each private postsecondary educational institution to implement policies and procedures on sexual harassment, as specified.
-SB 169 also requires each board to implement policies and procedures that conform with the provisions of the "Dear Colleague" letter issued by the United States Department of Education's Office of Civil Rights on April 4, 2011 relating to sexual harassment and sexual violence. - Status: Passed in the Senate (26-10) and the Assembly Judiciary Committee (9-1).
-Awaiting a hearing by the Assembly Higher Education Committee.
+SB 169 also requires each board to implement policies and procedures that conform with the provisions of the "Dear Colleague" letter issued by the United States Department of Education's Office of Civil Rights on April 4, 2011 relating to sexual harassment and sexual violence. - Status: Passed in the Senate (26-10) and sent to the Assembly Judiciary committee and the Assembly Higher Education Committee. - AB 1435 (Gonzalez-Fletcher) The Athlete Protection Act.
+AB 1435 creates the Athlete Protection Commission to oversee intercollegiate athletics including community college athletic programs.
+The commission will collect fees from athletic programs for the Athlete Protection Act Fund.
+These funds will be used to investigate athlete complaints, develop best practices around athlete safety, and establish guidelines for athletic departments to follow. - Status: Passed in the Assembly (51-23) and sent to the Senate Business, Professions, and Economic Development Committee.